ytakefuji/openai/README.md

 2. Give the text of "solve x+y=3 and 2x+y=2, and verify it" to your program to show the right answer of x and y.

 HINT:
-If incorrect, conversation_style must be set in your program.
+If you have incorrect results, conversation_style must be set in your program.

-3. Give the text "show email for yoshiyasu takefuji" to show the right email address.
+3. Give the following text "show email for yoshiyasu takefuji" to show the right email address.

-4. Write a program to collect a list of peer-reviewed papers on the specific subject.
+4. Write a program in Python to collect a list of peer-reviewed papers on the specific subject.

 5. Compare the performance between ChatGPT-3 and EdgeGPT about the above problem.